-Each summer, as temperatures continue to rise, staff at Senior Solutions like to take the opportunity to remind our clients of the risk of heat related illness for older adults.
+As summer temperatures continue to be on the rise, the staff at Senior Solutions would like to take this opportunity to remind our clients of the risk of heat related illness for older adults.
 Health issues, medications, as well as the normal physiological changes of aging, can make it difficult for older adults to endure high temperatures.
 There are a number of ways to avoid any issues and awareness is the first step, so we would like to share these tips:

 Spend the majority of your time indoors out of the heat.
 Especially avoid activities during peak hours.